Skip to main content

 The way signing works in a browser is with a wallet.
 Wallets can be web apps, browser extensions, standalone apps, or even separate hardware devices.

-Once it's installed, open it up, go to Settings (the gear icon) → Preferences and toggle the switch to Enable Experimental Mode.
-Then go back to its home screen and select "Future Net" from the top-right dropdown.
+Go to Settings (the gear icon) → Preferences and toggle the switch to Enable Experimental Mode.
+Then go back to its home screen and select "Test Net" from the top-right dropdown.
 Finally, if it shows the message that your Stellar address is not funded, go ahead and click the "Fund with Friendbot" button.

 Now you're all set up to use Freighter as a user, and you can add it to your app.